 It is not clear why eye melanomas develop.
-Researchers have discovered that certain gene mutations are more commonly found in patients who have melanoma, suggesting that there is a strong genetic component to the disease.
+Researchers have discovered that certain gene mutations are more commonly found in patients who have melanoma.
+This suggests that there is a strong genetic component to the disease.

-Ocular melanoma occurs when the DNA of healthy eye cells develop errors that cause the cells to multiply out of control.
+Ocular melanoma occurs when the DNA of healthy eye cells develop errors.
+These errors cause the cells to multiply out of control.
 The mutated cells collect in the eye and form a melanoma.

 Certain factors may increase your risk for developing melanoma.
 These include:

-- Being exposed to natural sunlight or artificial sunlight (such as from tanning beds) over long periods of time;
+- exposure to natural sunlight or artificial sunlight (such as from tanning beds) over long periods of time

 - having light-colored eyes (blue or green eyes)

 - older age

 - having certain inherited skin conditions, such as dysplastic nevus syndrome, that cause abnormal moles; and